Markov Decision Processes under External Temporal Processes: Proof of Lemma

-\subsection{Proof of Lemma ~\ref{lemma:approx}}
+\section{Proof of Lemma~\ref{lemma:nonstationary_approx}}

-The aim is to study the value function of the policy in two MDPs $\cM_X$ and $\cM^{(T)}_X$, where $\cM_X$ is the non-stationary MDP with augmented states consisting of the actual state and the entire history of events till then, and $\cM^{(T)}_X$ is an approximate MDP where only events in the past $T$ time steps affect the state transition and event distribution.
-For convenience, without any loss in generality, one can extend the state space of $\cM^{(T)}_X$ to that of $\cM_X$ by including the information of every past event in the state, without changing the transition function.

-Now, We define a class of auxiliary MDPs $\cM^{(T)}_h$, $h \in \left\{ 0, 1, 2, \dots \right\}$, in which when starting from initial (augmented) state $\bar{s} \in \bar{S}$, the transitions follow the transition kernel of $\cM_X$ for $h$ time steps and then the transition kernel of $\cM^{(T)}_X$ for all transitions thereafter.
-The value functions induced by $\pi$ in $\cM_X$ and $\cM^{(T)}_X$ can be related using these new intermediate MDPs, which interpolate between those two environments.
+The aim is to study the value function of the policy in two MDPs $\M_X$ and $\M^{(T)}_X$, where $\M_X$ is the nonstationary MDP with augmented states consisting of the actual state and the entire history of events until then, and $\M^{(T)}_X$ is an approximate MDP where only events in the past $T$ time steps affect the state transition and event distribution.
+For notational convenience, one can extend the state space of $\M^{(T)}_X$ to that of $\M_X$ by including the information of every past event in the state, without changing the transition function.
+Define a class of auxiliary MDPs $\M^{(T)}_h$, $h \in \left\{ 0, 1, 2, \dots \right\}$ (similar to that of Theorem~1 from \citet{Xiao:2019:LearnToCombatCompoundingModelError}) such that when starting from the initial (augmented) state $\bar{s} \in \bar{S}$, the transitions follow the transition kernel of $\M_X$ for $h$ time steps and then the transition kernel of $\M^{(T)}_X$ for all transitions that follow.
+The value functions induced by $\pi$ in $\M_X$ and $\M^{(T)}_X$ can be related using these new intermediate MDPs, which interpolate between the two environments.